-Amounts due to a related party are unsecured, non-interest bearing and are repayable on demand.
+Amounts due to a related party and immediate holding company are unsecured, non-interest bearing and are repayable on demand.
 The amounts are expected to be settled in cash.

-The Company's exposure to currency and liquidity risks related to trade and other payables is disclosed in note 18.
+The Company's exposure to foreign currency and liquidity risks related to trade and other payables is disclosed in note 18.